 Complete your work placement in Fiji!

-Open Colleges have partnered with Action for Children and the Aged (ACATA) Trust Fiji to offer students of the Diploma of Community Services the opportunity to complete their required work placement hours over the course 2 weeks in Fiji.
+Open Colleges have partnered with Action for Children and the Aged (ACATA) Trust Fiji to offer students of the Diploma of Community Services the opportunity to complete their required work placement hours in 2018 over the course of 2 weeks in Fiji.

-Next project dates will be from the 3rd to the 14th of July 2017.
+Next project dates will be from the Monday 19th February to Friday 2nd March 2018.

 Completed forms can be emailed to: Lorrah Berg at Lorrah.Berg@opencolleges.edu.au (Program Manager, Community Services).